-Before we get into how retailers can go about using loss prevention strategies to improve your business operations, it’s essential to first look into the causes of lost inventory.
+Before we get into how retailers can go about using the following loss prevention tips to improve your business operations, it’s essential to first look into the causes of lost inventory.
 After all, how can you solve a problem if you don’t fully understand what is causing it to happen in the first place?

 Lost inventory or retail shrinkage can happen for a variety of reasons.
 The biggest, of course, is stealing and it cost the retail industry close to $50 billion in 2016.
 Customers account for about 36% of the loss, but employees can also account for 30% of the loss.